cooke001/papers/journal.md

 John Smith, University of SomewhereElse
 Edward Cooke, University of Manchester

+# Abstract
+Wrote this bit last so i'm making less effort than the start.

 # Introduction
 Biomass burning things important for some reason.
 Magnitude and direction unclear what they do see Haywood et al (2000).